gptankit/go-wasm/README.md

 As Go exports functions to the Javascript _window_ object, we can call wasm functions normally as we would do for any Javascript functions - by using the function name `fn_exported_name` set in Go exports and passing in the required parameters.

-## Working examples
+## Experiments

-- **gowasmsum** (example demonstrating use of memory copying techniques between wasm and Javascript): https://github.com/gptankit/go-wasm/tree/main/gowasmsum
+- **gowasmsum** (experiment demonstrating use of memory copying techniques between wasm and Javascript): https://github.com/gptankit/go-wasm/tree/main/gowasmsum
-- **gowasmeval** (example demonstrating use of external Go packages and suggested code structure): https://github.com/gptankit/go-wasm/tree/main/gowasmeval
+- **gowasmeval** (experiment demonstrating use of external Go packages and suggested code structure): https://github.com/gptankit/go-wasm/tree/main/gowasmeval
-- **gowasmfetch** (example demonstrating use of I/O techniques and working around same-origin policy): https://github.com/gptankit/go-wasm/tree/main/gowasmfetch
+- **gowasmfetch** (experiment demonstrating use of I/O techniques and working around same-origin policy): https://github.com/gptankit/go-wasm/tree/main/gowasmfetch